mattrussi/gitlab-com-runbooks/howto/oncall.md

+---
-# So you got yourself on call
+title: So you got yourself on call
+tags:
+- howto
+---

 To start with the right foot let's define a set of tasks that are nice things to do before you go any further in your week